sericaia/www/content/blogposts/20190408_security_trivia series_understanding_CSPs_reporting.md

 ---
 title: "Security Trivia Series: Understanding CSP's Reporting"
 date: '2019-04-08'
+icons: []
 ---

-In our [previous blogpost about Content Security Policy (CSP)](https://medium.com/yld-engineering-blog/security-trivia-series-hints-on-default-src-csp-directive-7044c65db951) we promised to have another one about reporting and mentioned `report-uri`.
+In our [previous blogpost about Content Security Policy (CSP)](/blog/2019-02-25/9c1bbeef-557e-5c73-9fe6-fbd051631011) we promised to have another one about reporting and mentioned `report-uri`.
 Turns out that `report-uri` was deprecated in [Content Security Policy Level 3](https://www.w3.org/TR/CSP3/#changes-from-level-2):

 > The `report-uri` directive is deprecated in favor of the new `report-to` directive